Vanity Call Signs – how do I change the call sign in my ClearNode ?

-Short story – in iOS, swipe left on the connection and tap “Disconnect” – in Android, long-press the connection and select “Disconnect” from the popup.
-It really is worth your time to read the “Software Help” section hereon 🙂
+Short story – navigate to the Node Details screen and: in iOS, swipe left on the connection and tap “Disconnect”, in Android, long-press the connection and select “Disconnect” from the popup.

 How do I allow people to connect to my AllStar node ?

-Your WiFi/Router/Firewall device protects you from the malicious folks trying to break into your home or office network.
-So by default it blocks IN-bound connections to your network and devices.
-In general all OUT-bound connections are allowed.
-So AllStar works OUT-bound by default.
-To allow folks to connect IN-bound you must create a Port Forwarding rule for UDP Port 4569 to the IP address of your ClearNode.
-Most Routers have instructions along with the username and password either printed on the case of the device or in the documentation that came with it – generally you use your web browser on a computer inside your home network.
+By default your WiFi router or Internet Access Device blocks IN-bound connections to your home/office network and your Internet enabled devices.
+In general all OUT-bound connections from your devices to the public Internet are allowed.
+So ClearNode and other AllStar nodes can connect OUT-bound by default.
+To allow folks to connect IN-bound you must create a Port Forwarding rule for UDP Port 4569 (the default port, your port may vary) to the IP address of your ClearNode.
+Most home/office Internet Access devices have instructions along with the username and password either printed on the case of the device or in the documentation that came with it.
+Generally you use your web browser on a computer inside your home network to connect to the device.
 Once you’re logged in, look for the “Advanced” section that refers to “Port Forwarding”.